Board Governance Framework

 Purpose

-The Chair of the Board is accountable to the Board and to the Ministry of Tourism, Culture and Sport (MTCS).
-The Chair serves as the key liaison contact between the Board and the Minister of MTCS, based on very detailed expectations from MTCS as outlined in the MOU between MTCS and OTF.
+The Chair of the Board is accountable to the Board and to the Ministry of Tourism, Culture and Gaming (MTCG).
+The Chair serves as the key liaison contact between the Board and the Minister of MTCG, based on very detailed expectations from MTCG as outlined in the MOU between MTCG and OTF.

 Key Responsibilities